How to Optimize Your Google Business Profile for Local SEO

 A great business description explains:

-• Anything else that’s helpful for customers to know
+• anything else helpful for customers to know

 5. Add products and services

-You can add products and services for all businesses, for both service providers and product suppliers.
-The only difference is for restaurants.
+Add keywords to your product descriptions and service descriptions.
+You can add products and services for all businesses, whether service providers or product suppliers.
+The only difference is for restaurants, which can only add a menu.

 6. Use Google Posts to Update Customers

-You can also use the Local View Listing Management tool to optimize this process.
+You can also use the Local View Listing Management tool– the GBP Posts Scheduler– to optimize this process.

-Tip: Include keywords and important notes to your posts (for example it’s a good idea to include “accepting new patients” for family doctors and dental clinics)
+Tip: Include keywords and important notes in your posts (e.g., include “accepting new patients” for family doctors and dental clinics).

 7. Add Q&A

-Tip: Consider those Q and A that appears in search when you search your main keyword
+Tip: Consider those Q&As that appear in search when you search for your main keyword.

 8. Add Images to Your Listing

-You can add four types of images to your GMB profile:
+You can add four types of images to your GBP profile:

 Photo Requirements: